Mrs Samantha Curtin

 Biography

-Sam joined the University as Mechanical Engineering student in 2010.
-After completing her Undergraduate degree, Sam moved over to the Radiography department to undertake a PhD in Medical Imaging.
+Sam joined the University as a Mechanical Engineering student in 2010.
+After completing her Undergraduate degree, she moved over to the Radiography department to undertake a PhD in Medical Imaging.
 Her thesis explored the Experience-Based Co-Design of Mammography Machines, fuelling an interest in Patient and Public Involvement, as well as medical device design and development.
 Sam has also completed a Postgraduate Certificate in Academic Practice.

-Sam also teaches on the Radiography and Prosthetic and Orthotic Undergraduate Programmes, and MSc in Prosthetic and Orthotic Science which is part of the Centre for Doctoral Training in Prosthetics and Orthotics.
+She teaches on the Radiography and Prosthetic and Orthotic Undergraduate Programmes, and MSc in Prosthetic and Orthotic Science which is part of the Centre for Doctoral Training in Prosthetics and Orthotics.

 Sam is current supervising four PhD students.